EthanPeters96/FlavorVault/README.md

 jQuery - Used to make the site more interactive.

+Pylint - To check for errors in the code.

+Black - To format the code app.py.

+prettier - To format all the other files.

 Font Awesome - For icons.

 pymongo - Used to interact with the database.